-Mr. Samet is an incredibly dedicated legal advocate, approaching each case with great care, preparation and sense of urgency to secure for his clients what they are rightfully due.
+Mr. Samet is an incredibly dedicated legal advocate, approaching each case with great care, preparation, and sense of urgency to secure for his clients what they are rightfully due.

 Mr. Samet has litigated a number of hard-fought cases that have returned substantial verdicts and settlements to his clients.

-One of the more interesting and complex was the aforementioned record-setting $5.4 million medical malpractice verdict in Prince George’s County, Maryland that Mr. Samet secured against an OB-GYN for negligence in the delivery of a baby who was born with brain damage.
+One of the more interesting and complex was the aforementioned record-setting $5.4 million medical malpractice verdict in Prince George’s County, Maryland that Mr. Samet secured against an ob-gyn for negligence in the delivery of a baby who was born with brain damage.
 What makes this case so unusual, however, is what happened after the verdict when the insurance company refused to pay the full verdict amount, essentially forcing the doctor involved into bankruptcy and denying Mr. Samet’s client the amount due to them.

-So Mr. Samet proceeded to join forces with the doctor he had just successfully sued, teaming up so they could both initiate a bad faith case against the medical malpractice insurance company, Medical Mutual Liability Insurance Society, a company run by doctors and created by the State of Maryland to provide insurance to doctors who have difficulty obtaining malpractice insurance.
+So, Mr. Samet proceeded to join forces with the doctor he had just successfully sued, teaming up so they could both initiate a bad faith case against the medical malpractice insurance company, Medical Mutual Liability Insurance Society, a company run by doctors and created by the State of Maryland to provide insurance to doctors who have difficulty obtaining malpractice insurance.

-This case was eventually decided in favor of Mr. Samet’s client, based largely on Mr. Samet’s skillful case preparation and meticulous examination of the defendant doctor, and afterward, the way he strategically planned and executed the unexpected post-trial bad faith lawsuit against the reluctant insurance carrier.
+This case was eventually decided in favor of Mr. Samet’s client, based largely on Mr. Samet’s skillful case preparation and meticulous examination of the defendant doctor and, afterward, the way he strategically planned and executed the unexpected post-trial bad faith lawsuit against the reluctant insurance carrier.
 Even more impressive, this bad faith settlement was the first time this insurance company was forced to pay a verdict over their policy limit.

-While in law school Mr. Samet was recognized for his astute writing by being appointed to serve on the University of Baltimore Law Review.
+While in law school, Mr. Samet was recognized for his astute writing by being appointed to serve on the University of Baltimore Law Review.
 Immediately after his first year of law school, Mr. Samet began working for Ashcraft & Gerel as the law clerk for all of its Maryland lawyers.

 While here as a young law student, he was fortunate to train under the late founding partner Martin E. Gerel, who hand selected Mr. Samet to represent the firm on the Maryland State Bar Association’s Standing Committee on Pattern Jury Instructions.
-During his appointment, Mr. Samet produced the Committee’s first draft of the proposed Workers’ Compensation Pattern Jury Instructions, which formed the basis of the official version of the Workers ’ Compensation Civil Pattern Jury Instructions still used today.
+During his appointment, Mr. Samet produced the Committee’s first draft of the proposed Workers’ Compensation Pattern Jury Instructions, which formed the basis of the official version of the Workers’ Compensation Civil Pattern Jury Instructions still used today.

-After Mr. Samet joined Ashcraft & Gerel full-time as a lawyer in 1977, he quickly developed an interest in the field of torts and, from the start, has litigated an assortment of medical malpractice cases, auto accidents, construction accidents, product liability and general personal injury litigation.
+After Mr. Samet joined Ashcraft & Gerel full-time as a lawyer in 1977, he quickly developed an interest in the field of torts and, from the start, has litigated an assortment of medical malpractice cases, auto accidents, construction accidents, product liability, and general personal injury litigation.

-He is admitted to practice in Maryland, the District of Columbia, and various Federal Courts, including the United States Supreme Court.
+He is admitted to practice in Maryland, the District of Columbia, and various federal courts, including the United States Supreme Court.

 Outside the Courtroom

 Mr. Samet is deeply involved in the legal profession and, among his many leadership positions, he has sat on the Maryland Association for Justice’s Board of Governors, as well as co-chaired the organization’s workers’ compensation and technology committees.
-Mr. Samet particularly proud of his committee work because he sees this as culminating examples of a professional career dedicated to helping injured workers through the complexities of law.
+Mr. Samet is particularly proud of his committee work because he sees this as culminating examples of a professional career dedicated to helping injured workers through the complexities of law.